nspo/pybarsys/docs/api.md

 # API
-The system provides a simple API.
-All Endpoints use `application/json` as Content-Type.
+Pybarsys provides a simple REST API.
+All endpoints use `application/json` as Content-Type.
 Currently available are:
 * GET:
   * User